Why not to come to Italy and work with us?

 Firstly the creation of small groups helps a direct and efficient communication between children and Tutors.
 Every group is identified by a group name that relates to the “camp theme” which provides a narrative background fuelling the children’s imagination and keeps their enthusiasm alive during the camp.

-To help the children understand what is required of them in each given moment, each day at the camp is divided into recognizable “containers” (“Welcoming”, “Let’s Talk”, “Art Workshop”, “My Kitchen”, “Drama”, “Sport”).
+To help the children understand what is required of them in each given moment, each day at the camp is divided into recognizable “containers” included in the daily schedule which are specific for each project (Summer City Camp, English Summer Camp and Beautiful September).

-These “containers” assure that during the day children are given the opportunity to experience different activities and, as a result, each child should take part in activities that they really enjoy and are good at.
+These “containers” assure that during the day children are given the opportunity to experience different activities such as Art and Body Expression and, as a result, each child should take part in activities that he/she really enjoys and is good at.

 Take advantage of this experience to improve your career chances!